 Are all online MBA programs created equal?

 There are nearly 150 accredited online MBA degree programs available on the market currently.
 Make sure you carefully evaluate each school and program.
 Visit the school, talk to the professors, talk to recent graduates and current students.
 Learn about their education delivery format.
 Use the Internet to research the schools’ character.
 Reputation matters, but you’ll pay for it.
-Duke University’s acclaimed Global Executive MBA program costs participants over $158,000 beginning in 2013.
+Duke University’s acclaimed Global Executive MBA program costs participants over $142,000 in 2018.

 Bottom line, it’s imperative that you earn your MBA from a school that is accredited.
 The top distance learning programs will be accredited regionally and accredited by the Association to Advance Collegiate Schools of Business (AACSB), which includes online MBA programs from University of Michigan, Texas A & M University, Florida State University, University of Colorado and Wayne State University as well as many other schools.